Edit Content

 4. Avoid Making Payments Without Verification

 Only make payments once they have validated the debt.
 Making even a tiny payment could restart the statute of limitations, extending the time they can legally pursue the debt.
+For borrowers with defaulted student loans, especially those handled by private collection agencies like Pioneer Credit, it is crucial to verify the debt to avoid legal and financial complications.

 5. Contact a Lawyer

 If the harassment continues or you feel overwhelmed, consult a legal professional.
 Firms like The Wood Law Firm specialize in consumer protection and can help you take action against unlawful debt collection practices.
-Contact them at +1 844-638-1122 for assistance.
+Contact them at 📲+1 844-638-1122 for assistance.

 What Are Time-Barred Debts?

 Time-barred debts are those for which the statute of limitations has expired, meaning debt collectors like Pioneer Credit Recovery cannot sue you to collect the amount owed.
-However, they may still attempt to collect these debts through other means.
+However, they may still attempt to collect and pay these debts through other means.

 If you suspect a debt is time-barred, here’s how to proceed: